Ja98/cesar-p-core/paper/paper.md

 [SimpleRetrofitManager](https://github.com/hues-platform/cesar-p-core/blob/master/src/cesarp/retrofit/all_bldgs/SimpleRetrofitManager.py)
 and
 [EnergyPerspective2050RetrofitManager](https://github.com/hues-platform/cesar-p-core/blob/master/src/cesarp/retrofit/energy_perspective_2050/EnergyPerspective2050RetrofitManager.py),
-following more complex ruels to decide on reftrofit measures.
-You use those manager classes instead of the `SimulationManager` to run your simulations.
-If you need anything more advanced you can implement your own retrofit manager deciding which retrofit mesaures are carried out for which building.
+following more complex rules to decide on retrofit measures.
+These manager classes are used instead of the `SimulationManager` to run your simulations.
+One can also implement a custom retrofit manager that defines which retrofit measures are carried out on which buildings.

-A summary of the simulation results of each sceanrio is saved to `all_scenarios_result_summary.csvy`.
-As an example the table below shows a comparision of annual specific heating demand for three different scenarios, `orig` being the baseline, scenario `roof` where roof construction was retrofitted and `wall_win_groundf` where wall, windows and groundfloor were retrofitted.
+A summary of the simulation results of each scenario is saved to `all_scenarios_result_summary.csvy`.
+As an example the table below shows a comparison of annual specific heating demand for three different scenarios, `orig` being the baseline, scenario `roof` where roof construction was retrofitted and `wall_win_groundf` where wall, windows and ground floor were retrofitted.
 Details about retrofit measures, costs and embodied emissions is available in `retrofit_log.csv` in each scenario result subfolder.
 Summarized figures out of those files are included in the table.

 | Building | Scenario         | Heating Annual specific | Retrofit Costs | Retrofit embodied CO2 emissions |